 Mel nodded and made her way downstairs.
 At the front door hung her favorite jacket.
 It had been their mother’s.
 Sliding her arms into the leather sleeves, she felt comforted by the weight on her shoulders.
 Her sneakers were tied in a permanent knot and she jammed her woolly heel into them.
 She didn’t have her own set of keys but knew where Jeanie kept the spare.
 The metal was cool in her hands as she locked the door behind her.

 In the pocket of her jacket was her outdated iPod touch, the one she’d gotten as a birthday gift.
 Mel untangled the headphones and clicked on YoYo Ma’s cello playlist.
 The familiar sonata began and her heart gave an ache of longing.
 She had played it for her university auditions, but just a year ago Jeanie sold her cello.
 They had sold Jeanie’s Subaru too, but Mel complained selling the cello was the greatest loss of her life.

 “Greater than losing our mother?”
 Jeanie had asked, her voice full of scorn.

-It wasn’t a fair assessment of the situation on Mel’s part, but Mel had been heartbroken to lose her cello.
-It was her last thread of her old life.
-The life before her breakdown.
-Her medication made her too fatigued to actually play and she hadn’t practiced in years.
-Still Jeanie took things too seriously, and Mel like teasing her sister.
-She smirked.
+It wasn’t a fair assessment on Mel’s part, but the cello was her last thread to her old life—the life before her breakdown.
+Now, her medication made her too fatigued to play; Mel hadn’t practiced in years.
+Still, she liked teasing Jeanie and smiled a wry smile at remembering her sister’s stern face.